imhta/drawable/readme.md

 # Drawable Component

-This is a drawable standalone Web Component using Stencil.
+This is a drawable standalone Web Component using Stencil, where you can draw.

-# Drawable

 ## Getting Started